f22hd/checking-user-connection-example/README.md

 # checking-user-connection-example
-An example for checking user connection in a browser and notify the user when he missed the connection.
+An example for how to notify a user about his connection status in a browser when missed or back the connection.